 Ensuring students have a strong enough grasp of chemistry to be able to apply their knowledge in unfamiliar contexts is a key goal for any chemistry teacher, and it’s an ability being tested more and more in exams.
 This skill is sometimes referred to as transfer of learning, and is a particular challenge in STEM subjects.

 Traditional teaching methods often result in shallow learning, characterised by rote-memorisation and a dependence on algorithmic methods.
 This leads to students being unable to apply learning to complex or unfamiliar situations.

-In a recent study1, Melonie Teichert and her co-workers explore the relationship between particular thinking processes used by students and their ability to transfer learning to address an unfamiliar problem.
+In a recent study, Melonie Teichert and her co-workers explored the relationship between particular thinking processes used by students and their ability to transfer learning to address an unfamiliar problem.

 Laboratory work in this study was based on the Model-Observe-Reflect-Explain (MORE) pedagogy, which has previously been shown to improve transfer success compared with standard instruction.

 Students first develop initial models of the phenomenon they’re studying based on ideas from macroscopic and molecular-level perspectives.
 They then conduct experiments that compare and contrast several examples of the phenomenon.
 Then, they reflect on their observations and how they align with their initial model.
 Finally, students refine their sub-microscopic models and explain their rationale for doing so.

 A key feature of the MORE Thinking Frame is that the teacher prompts students to engage in metacognitive monitoring of their understanding of models – to think about how and why their conceptualisation evolves over time.

 In this case, students were first asked to describe their understanding of what happens when salt and sugar are added separately to water.
 They then carried out experiments designed to inform their models.
 These included adding different compounds to distilled water, recording observations and measuring electrical conductivities.
 ‘Reflection questions’ prompted students to refine their models and to explain their revisions.